Cheese Chasers: Plot

 At the end of a raid on The Hunka Cheese Co. (a cheese factory), Hubie and Bertie have eaten so much cheese, they are sick.
 They vow never to eat cheese again and, with nothing to live for, leave a suicide note.
 They walk to the house where Claude Cat lives, and march into his mouth as he sleeps.
 The cat wakes up, discovers the mice in his mouth, spits them out and, upon hearing them actually begging for him to eat them, feels something is amiss.
 Believing he is simply dreaming, Claude attempts to awaken by sticking himself with a pin.
 However, the mice persist, and Claude, realizing he is not dreaming, offers the mice some cheese so they will leave him alone.
 When the mice reject the cheese, Claude questions his sanity, ripping a page out of a mental illness book, folding it into a hat and posing like Napoleon.

 Realizing they have to get tough with the cat, the mice corner Claude as he is working on a model ship as a hobby to "help him", and hit him in the foot with a hammer.
 Claude angrily and maniacally stuffs the mice in his mouth but catches himself and spits them out for fear of something dangerous happening.
 Claude escapes the mice and concludes he can never eat another mouse again; just like the mice, he determines he has nothing left to live for and becomes suicidal.
 Claude also leaves a note, heads outside and punches a bulldog in the front yard, who runs out of his doghouse barking in anger.
 He then looks back and sees Claude waiting for him, blindfolded and smoking a cigarette.
-Confronting Claude, he asks the cat why he doesn't run away as he is going to masscare him.
+Confronting Claude, he asks the cat why he doesn't run away as he is going to massacre him.
 Claude says he actually wants the dog to massacre him.
 The bulldog suspects something is "fishy," at which point the mice come running out of the house begging Claude to eat them, which he once more refuses, confusing the canine even more.

 The bulldog asks Claude if cats eat mice, which he denies, and asks Hubie and Bertie if mice eat cheese, which they also deny.
 The bulldog, now totally flummoxed, attempts to figure things out by using an adding machine.
 Unfortunately, he realizes that "(i)t just don't add up!" and, having likely been driven crazy himself, chases after a passing dog catcher truck, begging the driver to wait for him to board, followed by Claude demanding the dog massacre him, and then by the mice taunting the cowardly cat to eat them.